wildtechgarden/www-wildtechgarden/content/deploy-admin/self-host/2022-02-21-docker-network-lan-to-container.md

 title: "Docker network: LAN to container"
 date: 2022-02-21T11:48:46-05:00
 tags:
-    - containers
-    - hosting
     - linux
     - network
     - self-host
     - sysadmin-devops
-summary: "Normally when using Docker one only wants specific unicast ports forwarded, so the standard Docker paradigm of using NAT to forward ports to the container works.
-However, when using Docker to containerize internal services like Samba (which needs a combination of unicast and broadcast UDP), LLMNR (Windows multicast address resolution), or mDNS a.k.a Bonjour (Apple multicast address resolution) one may find that the standard Docker model is insufficient."
+summary: "When using Docker to containerize internal services like Samba, LLMNR, or mDNS a.k.a Bonjour one may find that the standard Docker model of using specific unicast ports forwards, is insufficient."
-description: "When using Docker with internal services like Samba, LLMNR, or mDNS/Bonjour, one may find that the standard model of using specific unicast ports forwards, is insufficient."
+description: "When using Docker with internal services like Samba, LLMNR, or mDNS/Bonjour, one may find the standard model of using specific ports forwards insufficient."
+card: true
+frontCard: true
 ---

 {{< details-toc >}}